Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch06-ClientAPIs/2transpiling/README.md

     <script src="src/hobbies.js"></script>
     ```

-1. Open `index.html` in Chrome and verify in the console that it works.
+1. Open `index.html` in Chrome and verify in the console area of devtools that it works.

 1. Open in IE11 and verify that it does not work.
 It does not understand the ES6 syntax.